 Wild salmon is significantly less fatty than farmed salmon.
 As a result, wild salmon cooks significantly faster, regardless of what method you’re using to prepare it.

 A good rule of thumb to use for oven baking wild salmon is 4-6 minutes per half-inch of thickness.
-Time will vary depending on thickness of fillet, so make sure to keep an eye on it.
+Time will vary depending on the thickness of the fillet, so make sure to keep an eye on it.

 Then, you can add salt, pepper, and some herbs on top of the fish, which will infuse it with some flavor, and perhaps some lemon slices under it, giving your fillet a nice kick of brightness.

-You may want to layer the foil with olive or vegetable oil to prevent the skin from sticking.
+You may want to layer the foil with olive or vegetable oil to prevent the skin from sticking as it gets crispy.
 Once the oven is ready, place the baking sheet on the middle rack.

-Using the rule of thumb above, let the fish cook.
+Using this rule of thumb above, let the fish cook.
 Everyone’s oven is different, so it’s wise to check on the salmon every 4 minutes or so to make sure you don’t overcook it.

-Here are Some Oven-Baked Wild Salmon Recipes We Love:
+Some Oven-Baked Salmon Recipes We Love

-This recipe has slow-roasted tomatoes with a lemon-y essence and oregano olive oil that can be made up to 3 days ahead, all served along side pearl couscous.
+This recipe has slow-roasted tomatoes with a lemon-y essence and oregano olive oil that can be made up to 3 days ahead, all served alongside pearl couscous.

 And this recipe with kale-quinoa salad is an easy, no-fuss meal with the flavor profile and healthy elements we always crave.